Now that phase 2 has already started, we are looking forward to phase 3 because we can’t wait to get back to our normal life.

 Amazon 2hr delivery was a big hype when they started in 2018.
 I have not tried it until recently when I wanted an ingredient urgently to cook for dinner.
 Well, it didn’t really reach me in 2hrs, but it did reach me within the same day, 6hrs later.
 Luckily, I decided not to cook that dish.

-But, I still do appreciate the same day delivery, espcially when I need some ingredients to cook the next day.
+But, I still do appreciate the same-day delivery, especially when I need some ingredients to cook the next day.
 It’s also a good place to look for some fresh spices and herbs if you need any.

-I also like it that they pack the food in environmental friendly paperbag and for cold or frozen food it cames with a cooler bag and ice packs.
+I also like that they pack the food in environmentally friendly paper and for cold or frozen food it comes with a cooler bag and ice packs.
 I use the paper bag to keep my greens longer in the fridge.

 Pros: For Prime Members ($2.99 per month), you can get free local delivery for spending above $60 and international orders for over S$60.
-There’s other benefits like exclusive access to Movies, TV shows, games, and early access to deals.
+There are other benefits like exclusive access to Movies, TV shows, games, and early access to deals.

-Things I buy: Fresh Herbs, last min cooking ingredients.
+Things I buy: Fresh Herbs, last-minute cooking ingredients.

 They started their online platform this year, The Care Sg has a wide selection of fresh grocery and organic products too!
 I ordered a lot of greens from them which I was very happy with the quality and price.
 Currently, they are having free delivery for orders above $50 for the month of June.
-Otherwise free delivery for order spent above $80.
+Otherwise, free delivery for orders spent above $80.

 Pros: Good selection of fresh vegetables and other groceries.
-Same day delivery if your order before 10 am.
-Next day delivery if you order before 530pm
+Same-day delivery if your order is before 10 am.
+Next-day delivery if you order before 530pm

-Things to consider: Need to have more wide selection of meat & seafood selection.
+Things to consider: Need to have more wider selection of meat & seafood selection.

 Things I buy: Vegetables and Fruits

-Happen to come across them when I was looking for beef tendons and bones.
-They have a wide selection of meats such as beef and pork in reasonable pricing.
+I happened to come across them when I was looking for beef tendons and bones.
+They have a wide selection of meats such as beef and pork in reasonable prices.
 They pack their food in a styrofoam box.
-Currently, they have a limited time offer, free delivery for orders above $55
+Currently, they have a limited-time offer, free delivery for orders above $55

-Pros: Wide selection of meats in different cuts with reasonable price.
+Pros: Wide selection of meats in different cuts at reasonable prices.